Net Zero Strategy

 By being one of the largest food retailers in the UK, Sainsbury's possess a large complex supply chain of food producers, logistics, and shops to optimise.
 The Partnership is constantly reviewing technologies and innovative approaches to enhance business operations.
-Sainsbury's is commited to reaching NET ZERO operational carbon emissions by 2040 and collaboration with Imperial College is key to reach important milestones.
+Sainsbury's is commited to reaching NET ZERO operational carbon emissions by 2035 and collaborating with Imperial College is key to reach important milestones.

 Activities involve Imperial researchers from the Centre for Process System Engineering and the Grantham Institute - Climate Change and the Environment as well as other departments.
 Through Imperial’s independent research Sainsbury’s has been able to make informed decisions on energy saving and carbon reduction strategies, such as understanding the impact of intense heat waves in their estate or conducting a review on decarbonising the built environment.

-Over the years the partnership has fostered multi-disciplinary collaboration and supported the development of many PhD, MSc and undergraduate students as they apply their skills on real-world problems industry is facing; allowing us to be at the forefront of the sustainability field for food retailers.
+Over the years the partnership has fostered multi-disciplinary collaboration and supported the development of PhD, MSc and undergraduate students as they apply their skills on real-world problems; allowing us to be at the forefront of the sustainability field in commercial retail.
 Furthermore, Imperial expertise has supported Sainsbury's both in assessing state-of-the-art technologies and in developing models that can enhance business operations, enabling to make important decisions as they embark on their journey to decarbonise the business.

 Some of the on-going activities of the partnership include:

-- Climate change briefings and workshops to senior management
+- Climate change policy briefings and workshops to senior management

-- Science based target models to decarbonise scope 1 and 2 emissions
+- Science based target models to decarbonise scope 1, 2, 3 emissions

-- Robust carbon reporting frameworks adressing electricity, heating, cooling, fuels, and refrigerants
+- Robust carbon reporting frameworks on electricity, heating, cooling, fuels, and refrigerants

-- Impact of low carbon fuels and technologies on the built environment
+- Impact of low carbon fuels and new technologies on the built environment

 - Integrated design and operation of integrated energy systems